 Just 36 years after the Wrights devised a multi-winged marvel in their bicycle shop, the world’s first jet aircraft took flight.
 Jet airliners were ferrying passengers through the sky 13 years later, and when the Boeing 707 began taxiing runways by the end of the 1950s, the avionics industry began to soar.

-Great advances in aerospace are still being made today, mainly driven by embedded technology, as companies overcome the space constraints inherent in even the most massive aircraft.
-Tightly arranged aircraft parts are never far from a centralized embedded system.
-Networked sensors in those various parts can gather important performance and environmental data, and as that data is routed to a central control system, prompt the appropriate responses.
+Great advances in aerospace are still being made today, though they may not be as cosmetic.
+Embedded technology has driven much of the aerospace industry’s innovation in the last few decades because of the space constraints inherent in even the most massive aircraft.
+Tightly arranged aircraft parts are never far from a centralized embedded system, either, and sensors in each can easily be networked together to gather important performance and environmental data to trigger the appropriate responses.

-For example, high-speed cameras attached to an aircraft make for a “smarter” vehicle that can log image data alongside other measurements taken.
+In the form of multiple high-speed cameras attached an airplane, you have the makings of a “smarter” aircraft that can log image data alongside the other measurements.
 Technology like this can aid in disaster response, provide highly-detailed maps, and assist airborne law enforcement in major interdictions.
 Without a means to accurately time stamp the data and a processing system that can match it up in order to inform safety-critical decisions, however, it’s just expensive aerial photography equipment.

-The combination of the parallel processing power of FPGAs and powerful IPs is moving these examples from the drawing board to the runway, as well as providing flexibility for future alterations, which is particularly important when dealing with data streaming in from multiple sources, not to mention evolving industry standards.
+The right IP and parallel processing with FPGAs are moving these examples from the drawing board to the runway, as well as provide flexibility for future alterations, which is particularly important when dealing with data streaming in from multiple sources, not to mention evolving industry standards.

 The problem is, FPGA development can be very complicated.
 Not every team has the knowledge base or time to dig into system design and the tedious verification tasks that accompany that work.

 But it doesn’t have to hold those teams back.